 The work’s custom software is event-oriented, affording real-time interaction from live performers as well as inter-flock interaction.
 A special proxy object is used to interact with ensemble actors' through live analysis of performers' pitch register and density.
 It is an immersive piece for performer and violin flock ensembles, exploring a behavioral approach for creating a “living” music with instruments.
 It doesn't learn (e.g. machine learning) but can be thought of as a specific type of aural behavioral AI.

 Recordings of the String Centet "ensemble" that performed with live violin at Ircam Forum @ NYU 2022.

 String Centet downloads for 8-channel octagonal surround (August 2022)

 I've often enjoyed the seeming sense of ensemble that birds create with other birds in their activities.
 The next two works attempt to create settings with similar species-specific interactions, but in this case, using 5-string electric violin instead of recorded bird vocalizations.
 These files are compressed 8-channel .wav files for download.
 They were played at the 2022 Burning Man UNPOP Festival.

 Parod_MorningWater_8chan.wav.zip - 252MB compressed

 "Evening Forest" - 7:00 minutes

-Centet draft excerpt Ambisonic download
+String Centet excerpt Ambisonic download

-Centet is a spatial work.
+String Centet is a spatial work.
 That is, all voices are positioned and animated in 3D space.
 This affords an immersive experience adaptable to any speaker geometry or spatial encoding technique.
 This excerpt is encoded as 3rd order Ambisonic file for download.
 The file is a compressed 16 channel (Ambix 3rd order) wav file.